 Still another is China’s Nigbo Oulin Kitchen Utensil Co.
 Ltd. Concealed Kitchen,designed for student dormitories, hotel suites etc. that features tambour style doors that slide down to conceal the messy countertop.

 Though all of these examples are creative, there is still the issue of safety.
 At YesterTec, when we hide a built-in ‘hot’ appliance like an oven behind doors, we always cut its power so that it can’t be used when it can’t be seen.
 We feel that this feature is paramount to insuring that someone can’t cook and close the doors at the same time.
-The safety technology we use has been developed at great expense and is patented and U.L.
+The safety technology we use has been developed at great expense and is U.L.
 Listed (so that code inspectors realize that our mini-kitchens meet UL’s extremely high safety standards).

 We also thought that the design should be able to mix in with a variety of furniture styles.
 And though it should be a strong enough design to become a focal point in a such a small space, we also wanted it to be able to recede into the background when necessary.
 So we came up with an armoire styled mini-kitchen, which incorporates our U.L.
 Listed appliance hiding safety features so that when the kitchen isn’t in use, it can look just like a piece of fine furniture.
 And it can be styled by the designer to meet most design themes.